AlexandreSev/Structured_Data/README.md

 We have implemented three models in order to solve this unconstrained recognition :
 - a character sequence model (model_1)
 - a N grams model (model_2)
-- a joint model wich is acombination of the two first model thanks to a CRF
+- a joint model wich is a combination of the two first model thanks to a CRF (model_3)

 Before any model, we preprocessed all pictures : we needed to resize all pictures to the same size.
+Then the two first have been implemented with our own CNN and then with Resnet.

 # Demo